antaldaniel/sr_website/content/authors/reka/_index.md

 - Founders
 ---

 Réka Szentirmay is a seasoned localisation professional with more than a decade of experience in translations, technical documentation and project management.
-With a background in social sciences and the theory of photography and film, Réka strengthens the team from the perspective of liberal arts.
+With a background in journalism, social sciences and the theory of photography and film, Szentirmay strengthens the team from the perspective of digital humanities.